 - Fun Things To Do In Pangkor Island Malaysia

 Best Places To Scuba Dive In Malaysia

-To make things easier, we have made a list of the best places for scuba dive in Malaysia.
+To make things easier, we have made a list of the best places for scuba diving in Malaysia.
 We have chosen them based on their beauty, dive conditions, and also the range of marine life you might see.

 Here are the 9 best places to dive in Malaysia.

 It is the ultimate place in Malaysia for learning how to dive.
 The views are amazing for any level of diver even the advanced ones.
 After getting the diving cert, you can continue your own diving adventure as the water is calm and safe.

 Shallow reefs near the island allow you to go snorkeling as well as diving where you can see fish, turtles, underwater scenery, and more.
 With the added bonus it offers the lowest price if you are planning on learning to dive.